 The Ethiopian ATA is a government agency charged with identifying systemic bottlenecks and challenges in the Ethiopian agricultural sector.
 ATA developed and launched the 8028 farmer hotline, a toll-free IVR/SMS system to disseminate best practices and extension information to smallholder farmers.
 With the desert locusts and COVID-19 pandemic threatening Ethiopia’s food security, ATA proposed to the Ministry of Agriculture to incorporate WA4B reporting capability.
 This was supported by AgriFin’s learnings in Kenya in partnership with Plant VIllage.

 With the help of Mercy Corps Ethiopia, they registered the line and tailored content from Plant Village developed for Mediae in Kenya The content was also translated into 5 local languages (Amharic, Afan Oromo, Wolitigna, Sidaminia & Tigrigna) with an additional COVID19 information line.
-The training was held in the most adversely affected regions to extension offices and experienced, reliable 8028 farmer users.
+The training was held in the most adversely affected regions to extension officers and experienced, reliable 8028 farmer users.

 Arifu provides end-to-end solutions in content design in creating contextualized chatbot learning experiences to deliver over SMS, WhatsApp, Facebook Messenger and Telegram as well as performance analytics to measure impact.
 Given the limitations of personal WhatsApp lines and groups, Arifu upgraded to WA4B API to reach the masses.
 The decision was validated by WHO’s move to disseminate COVID19 information globally through WhatsApp.
 Arifu launched in Nigeria in September 2020 and their WhatsApp channel is giving learners access to their expanding content library.
 Content includes good agricultural practices for several value chains, business, finance and COVID19 support.
 Arifu is now seeking to expand to other countries starting with Kenya and is seeking partnerships.